-On 2 March 2010 the Automation activity was definitively sold to its former founders, Huub Baren and Vladimir Dobosch.
+On 2 March 2010 the automation activity was definitively sold to its former founders, Huub Baren and Vladimir Dobosch.
 Huub Baren and Vladimir Dobosch are shareholders of Connect Group and were both at the time of the sale directors of Connect Group.
 Vladimir Dobosch ceased being a director of Connect Group after the closing of the transaction.
 In this transaction, all conditions with respect to the Corporate Law were respected.

-As a result of this transaction, the company still has a gross receivable of EUR 2,000,000 against a company controlled by Huub Baren.
+As a result of this transaction, the company still had per 31 December 2011 a gross receivable of EUR 2,000,000 against a company controlled by Huub Baren.